Netflix/falcor/README.md

 -----------------------------

 P1
-- verify social sharing metadata is set up and results in clean share visuals
-- browser test
+- second round of browser tests

 P2
 - gather more data on and improve intro animation perf if possible